JumpTask logo

 • Most programs last 1–4 years

-• You graduate as a licensed professional
+• You complete the apprenticeship program and become a licensed professional

 • Strong career path with high earning potential